haoran119/c-cpp/学习笔记之C-C++/README.md

 * [Exception specifications (throw, noexcept) (C++) | Microsoft Docs](https://docs.microsoft.com/en-us/cpp/cpp/exception-specifications-throw-cpp?view=msvc-160)
 * [Modern C++ best practices for exceptions and error handling | Microsoft Docs](https://docs.microsoft.com/en-us/cpp/cpp/errors-and-exception-handling-modern-cpp?view=msvc-160)
 * [C.37: Make destructors noexcept](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c37-make-destructors-noexcept)
-    * Reason A destructor must not fail.
+    * `Reason` [A destructor must not fail](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-dtor-fail).
 If a destructor tries to exit with an exception, it’s a bad design error and the program had better terminate.
-    * Note A destructor (either user-defined or compiler-generated) is implicitly declared noexcept (independently of what code is in its body) if all of the members of its class have noexcept destructors.
-By explicitly marking destructors noexcept, an author guards against the destructor becoming implicitly noexcept(false) through the addition or modification of a class member.
+    * `Note` A destructor (either user-defined or compiler-generated) is implicitly declared `noexcept` (independently of what code is in its body) if all of the members of its class have `noexcept` destructors.
+By explicitly marking destructors `noexcept`, an author guards against the destructor becoming implicitly `noexcept(false)` through the addition or modification of a class member.
-    * Example Not all destructors are noexcept by default; one throwing member poisons the whole class hierarchy
+    * `Example` Not all destructors are noexcept by default; one throwing member poisons the whole class hierarchy
+    ```c++
+    struct X {
+        Details x;  // happens to have a throwing destructor
+        // ...
+        ~X() { }    // implicitly noexcept(false); aka can throw
+    };
+    ```
     * So, if in doubt, declare a destructor noexcept.
-    * Note Why not then declare all destructors noexcept?
-Because that would in many cases – especially simple cases – be distracting clutter.Enforcement (Simple) A destructor should be declared noexcept if it could throw.
+    * `Note` Why not then declare all destructors noexcept?
+Because that would in many cases – especially simple cases – be distracting clutter.
+    * `Enforcement` (Simple) A destructor should be declared `noexcept` if it could throw.
 * [C.66: Make move operations noexcept](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c66-make-move-operations-noexcept)
     * `Reason` A throwing move violates most people’s reasonable assumptions.
 A non-throwing move will be used more efficiently by standard-library and language facilities.
     * `Example`